HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 When `isDocument` is false, the Server returns a `collection` bundle containing the DEQM Individual MeasureReport(s) and, as described above, it **SHOULD** also carry the resources those MeasureReports reference - the subject, the reporter, and each `evaluatedResource`.
 There will not be a Composition resource organizing the report into sections, so the bundle will not be a FHIR Document.

-Figure 3.6-8 illustrates the structure of a DEQM Gaps In Care Bundle returned when `isDocument` is true.
+Figure 3.6-8 illustrates the structure of a DEQM Gaps In Care Bundle returned when `isDocument` is false.

 {% include img-narrow.html img="gic-bundle-structure-edit.png" caption="Figure 3.6-8 DEQM Gaps In Care Bundle (collection)" %}

 As described in [How to Construct a Gaps in Care Report](#how-to-construct-a-gaps-in-care-report) above, the gaps-in-care-specific resources are permitted in this bundle but are not required.
 A Server may include a DetectedIssue to convey `gapStatus`, and may include other gaps-in-care resources such as a `GuidanceResponse`, alongside the measure calculation.
 Both of the following are valid responses to the same request:

 - **Measure calculation only** - the MeasureReport(s) and the resources they evaluated.
-This is the minimal form, and is what the example below shows.
+This is the minimal form, and is what the example above shows.
 - **Measure calculation with gap status** - the same content plus one or more DetectedIssue resources, conveying the Server's gap determination without the document wrapper.

 Because the gaps-in-care resources (DetectedIssue, GuidanceResponse) are optional, a Client cannot rely on their presence and needs to handle a bundle that carries only the measure calculation (MeasureReport).
 This shape suits a Client that wants the measure calculation rather than the Server's gap determination: a Client that ingests the MeasureReport into its own analytics or quality dashboard, a Client that applies its own gap logic to the evaluated data, or a Client that already has a workflow keyed on individual measure reports and does not need the document wrapper.